 Correcting Speaker Names in Transcripts

 Groupthink separates a meeting's audio into individual speakers as it transcribes.
 Until you tell it who's who, those speakers show up as generic labels like Mic Speaker 1 or Conference Speaker 1.
-Assign a label to a participant once and every line that speaker said — earlier in the meeting and for the rest of it — switches to that person's name and avatar.
+Name a speaker once and every line that speaker said, earlier in the meeting and for the rest of it, switches to that person's name and avatar.

 This matters beyond a tidier transcript.
 The name you assign is the attribution Groupthink uses to build each person's profile and surface what they said in your briefs.
 Getting it right means the right intel lands on the right person.